- What are "visiting" hours?

 - I have a class or group that wants to make cards for the patients for the upcoming holiday?
 Do you accept those?

-There are no visitation restrictions for parents of pediatric patients.
-For sibings and other visitors, visiting hours are 9 a.m. to 9 p.m.
-All visitors must obtain a visitor’s pass from the registration desk or a clerk station (located on each floor).
-After 7 p.m., all visitors must check in at the information desk in Taubman (on Level 2) to be cleared by security and receive a visitor’s badge.
+We have a “Family Presence and Visition” policy at UMHS.
+There are no visitation restrictions for family members of pediatric patients.
+For siblings and non-family visitors, visiting hours do exist and are 9 a.m. to 9 p.m.
+All those entering Mott must obtain an identification badge from the registration desk or a clerk station (located on each floor).
+After 7 p.m., everyone must check in at the information desk in Taubman (on Level 2).

-Parking for patients and visitors is available at two parking structures, both located on East Medical Center Drive.
+Parking for patients, family members and visitors is available at two parking structures, both located on East Medical Center Drive.
 Visit our Parking section for detailed information on parking rates, where to get your ticket stamped, Inpatient Visitor Parking Passes and more.

 If you leave something behind, please call 734-647-8448 and we will be happy to help you.
 You can also visit our Lost and Found area in University Hospital, room UH 1A210.